csesoc/projects-constitution/constitution.md

         5.1.4 Quorum for the Annual General Meeting shall be fifteen members or one half of the society membership, whichever is the lesser.
         5.1.5 At an Annual General Meeting:
-            5.1.5.1 Reports shall be presented by at least the Co-Presidents and the Treasurer; 5.1.5.2 Full financial reports shall be presented and adopted; 5.1.5.3 Constitutional amendments and other motions on notice may be discussed and voted upon; and
+            5.1.5.1 Reports shall be presented by at least the Co-Presidents and the Administration officer; 5.1.5.2 Full financial reports shall be presented and adopted; 5.1.5.3 Constitutional amendments and other motions on notice may be discussed and voted upon; and